 Rissi Palmer's gift lies in reaching across all musical boundaries.
 While she made her mark in Country Music, she is equally at home in R&B music, bringing the entire spectrum of popular music to bear on music she calls “Southern Soul.”

-The daughter of Georgia natives, Rissi was born near Pittsburgh and spent her adolescent years in Missouri.
-Raised in a musical family that loved both country and R&B, she sang in a singing and dancing troupe sponsored by a local television station at 16.
-She was offered her first publishing and label deal.
+The daughter of Georgia natives, Rissi was born near Pittsburgh, PA and spent her adolescent years in St. Louis, Missouri.
+Raised in a musical family that loved both country and R&B, Rissi was a part of a singing and dancing troupe sponsored by a local television station at age 16, and by the time she was 19 years old, she had already been offered her first publishing and label deal.

 In 2007, she released her debut album Rissi Palmer, charting singles, “Country Girl,” “Hold On To Me,” and “No Air.”
 Since then, Rissi has independently released a Christmas single, her first children’s album, Best Day Ever and an EP titled The Back Porch Sessions.
 Her most recent album, Revival, was released in 2019 and has been critically hailed as her most personal and uplifting work to date.